duanestorey/Hifi-Amplifier/PCBs/DolbyDecoder/readme.md

 # Dolby Digital Decoder

-This PCB decoders a SPDIF Dolby Digital 5.1 or PCM stream.
+This PCB decodes a SPDIF Dolby Digital 5.1 or PCM stream.
 It is based on the STA310 set-top box Dolby Digital Decoding IC.

 ## Speciality Components